A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Introduction

 Among the many decisions influencing whole-brain functional connectivity estimates like FCs and circuit-level representations like FNs, the choice of brain parcellations, \textit{i.e.}, how nodes in functional brain networks are defined, is undoubtedly one of the most critical steps. \cite{schaefer2018local,glasser2016multi,salehi2018there}.
 In fact, this choice determines the network topology used in downstream analyses.
 Recent studies have shown that different levels of parcellation granularity can affect the identification of subject-level FC fingerprints \cite{finn2015functional,abbas2020regularization}.
 In an effort to register the raw neuroimaging data into a sequence of increasing granularity, Schaefer and colleagues have recently published a scheme of atlases that increase in network sizes.
 These parcellations refine the robust set of resting state networks initially identified by Yeo et al. \cite{yeo2011organization}, offering various granularity levels for in-depth analysis.
 Thanks to these advancements, the brain connectivity research community can now explore characteristics of sequential functional brain networks, especially those coupled with the corresponding \textit{a priori} set of FNs.

 Regardless of which parcellation scheme is employed during large-scale FC and FN analyses, another common practice in network neuroscience is thresholding (or, more generally, eliminating statistically spurious functional edges) based on some arbitrary rules or research hypotheses.
-Careful design of the thresholding process is central to ensuring scientific rigor not only in healthy control studies but also in those studying disorders such as schizophrenia \cite{vavsa2018probabilistic}, unipolar depression, and \& bipolar disorder \cite{yu2020abnormal}.
+Careful design of the thresholding process is central to ensuring scientific rigor not only in healthy control studies but also in those studying disorders such as schizophrenia \cite{vavsa2018probabilistic}, unipolar depression, and bipolar disorder \cite{yu2020abnormal}.
 Unrigorous application of thresholding can therefore undermine the validity of such important studies by affecting downstream analyses, including parametric statistical tests \cite{langer2013problem} and network characterization \cite{van2017proportional}.
 To mitigate such issues, various thresholding strategies have been proposed to retain particular desired attributes of the original weighted networks.
 These strategies include proportional thresholding aimed at keeping the absolute number of edges across different subjects and tasks \cite{van2017proportional}, modular similarity \cite{yu2020abnormal}, and percolation aimed at preserving the topological features of the original weighted graph \cite{esfahlani2018percolation}.
 Spurious edge elimination also involves methods based on wavelets \cite{vavsa2018probabilistic}, mixture modeling \cite{bielczyk2018thresholding}, topological data analysis through persistent homology \cite{lee2011discriminative,lee2012persistent}, branch-and-bound based algorithms (to study cognitive activity \cite{thilaga2015heuristic}), and orthogonal minimal spanning trees for dynamical functional brain networks \cite{dimitriadis2017topological}.
 Furthermore, alternatives to thresholding treatment for FCs have also been proposed using hierarchical Bayesian mixture models. \cite{gorbach2020hierarchical}.
 However, this multitude of strategies further complicates the already complex decision-making process of brain data preprocessing and analysis.
-After all, how can one determine which combination of FC parcellation, FN partitioning, and edge pruning techniques is optimal for their dataset?
+After all, how can one determine which combination of FC parcellation, FN partitioning, and edge pruning techniques is optimal for their dataset? {To the best of our knowledge, no studies have offered a mathematically justified and robust process for choosing such combinations.